Biomolecular NMR Facility

 3. If all the information in the site-manager was correct, you should be able to see files from the remote computer.

-4. To transfer files, go to the desired file directory on both local and remote sites, click and drag the target files from one site to the other.
+4. To transfer files, go to the desired file directory on both local and remote sites and copy the files.

 Possible Filzezilla related issue

 Cause: The ser file may have been altered during transfer.
-If so, in the desination folder you will see that it has a different size.
+If so, in the desination folder you will see a different size ser file.

 Solution: Go to FileZilla Client menu, Edit/Settings/Transfers/File Types, change Default Transfer Type to "Binary", and uncheck Treat files without extension as SCII file.
 Then re-transfer the data.